 I recommend these great resources for freelance writers looking to grow their income.
-(Click here if you’re looking for tools and products I recommend.)
+(Click here if you’re looking for tools and classes I recommend.)

-I’m also getting exposed to a lot of interesting new books and book authors through my Freelance Writers Den podcasts, so as I find interesting new books that help freelance writers earn more, I’ll keep adding those here, too…so these are listed mostly in the order I discovered them.
+I’m also getting exposed to a lot of interesting new books and book authors through my Freelance Writers Den podcasts, so as I find interesting new books that help freelance writers earn more, I sometimes add those here, too.

 As on my Products I Love page, these are all books I’ve read and highly recommend…and affiliate sell.
 Thanks for buying through me — you won’t pay a dime more, and it helps me keep this blog stocked with a constant supply of fresh, free advice on how to grow your writing income.

 My experience: This is probably the single book I’ve recommended the most to freelance writers in my life!
 It’s no joke what they say on the cover: “The most trusted guide to getting published.”

 I’ve been talking about this book since way before this year’s edition, in which I have an article…and I’m mentioned on the cover.
 Really, it’s totally a coincidence.

 I’ve been reading this reference book for years in my own freelance-writing quest for new markets.